Steps to CPN Certification

 Requesting ADA Act Special Accommodations?
 Note this on your application and promptly submit a completed Special Accommodations Form.

 - Don't forfeit fees or a use of your No Pass, No Pay charge code!
 It's your responsibility to understand all exam policies, procedures, and requirements before you arrive to test.
-Download your Candidate Testing Handbook now.
+Download your PNCB Exam Candidate Handbook now.

-You receive official results by mail 2-3 weeks after testing.
-An archived copy of your results letter and more are at My Documents.
+You receive official results by email 2-3 weeks after testing.
+An archived copy of your results letter and more are at your Message History Report.

 We suggest listing your highest nursing degree right after your name, then licensure, then certification.
 Honors like FAAN come last.
 If you have a non-nursing degree, this would come after your highest nursing degree.
 For multiple certifications, nurses usually list them in order of when they were achieved.